segmentio/segment-docs/src/connections/destination-data-control.md

 ## **When should I lock my schema? **

-Whether you’re just about to implement a new spec or you have been tracking the same events for years, Schema Defaults make it easy to protect your data and fix data quality issues.
+Whether you're just about to implement a new spec or you have been tracking the same events for years, Schema Defaults make it easy to protect your data and fix data quality issues.

 Here are a few signs you may be ready to lock your schema: